Click to see a timeline of the park's development.

 As the Conservancy’s involvement in Foundation Park grew, so did Foundation Park itself.
 Major funding from The Ariel Foundation not only advanced the Conservancy’s planning mission, but also enabled the 2013 purchase of the 75-acre former Pittsburgh Plate Glassworks site.
 This acquisition, prompting the renaming of the entire area as “Ariel-Foundation Park” in honor of its two major benefactors, set the stage for creating a world-class recreational area.

-While much has been accomplished in a relatively brief span of time, the Foundation Park Conservancy remains focused on making Ariel-Foundation Park both an everyday recreational resource for the 60,000 residents of Mount Vernon and Knox County and a destination for “seekers of the unique” from throughout Ohio and the Midwest.
+While much has been accomplished in a relatively brief span of time, the Foundation Park Conservancy remains focused on making Ariel-Foundation Park both an everyday recreational resource for the 60,000+ residents of Mount Vernon and Knox County and a destination for “seekers of the unique” from throughout Ohio and the Midwest.

-Nick Clark, Vice President
+Nick Clark, President

 Jen Odenweller, Secretary